HyejunJeong/typosquatting-detector/README.md

 # Distributed Typosquatting Detector

-Distributed Typosquatting Detector is the distributed application that scans domain squatting URLs in multiple remote machines.
-It has the simple web interface that receives a user input and then dynamically returns a scan result.
+Distributed Typosquatting Detector is the distributed application with the simple web interface that receives a user input, scans domain squatting URLs in multiple remote machines and dynamically returns a scan result.

 ## Getting Started